 Within the deadline set by FIBA Europe, all National Federations registered are entitled to submit their candidature to organise the tournament.
-The organisers shall abide by all the pre-requisites described in the "Youth and Small Countries Event Manual".
+The organisers shall abide by all the pre-requisites described in the "Event Manual for FIBA Youth EuroBaskets and FIBA European Championships for Small Countries".